 100 PERSONAL WORDS:

-I watch, from time to time, a very interesting man on the Fox News Channel whose name is Bill O’Reilly.
+I have watched, from time to time, a very interesting man on the Fox News Channel whose name is Bill O’Reilly.
 He has written several books, among which are, Killing Lincoln and Killing Kennedy, detailing the historical events leading up to their assassinations.
 More recently he has written a new book…Killing Jesus.
 This got my attention.
-I’m reading the accounts of Jesus’ death from the four Gospels each day this coming week leading up to Good Friday.
+I’m reading the accounts of Jesus’ death from the four Gospels leading up to Good Friday.
 I feel compelled to pray for Bill.
-Killing Jesus is being released this weekend on the National Geographic TV channel (Sunday at 8:00pm EST).
-I plan to watch.
 He’s touching the very heart of God in this new book.
 He’s also touching God’s ancient people, the Jews.
 I’m putting a copy of my email to him below.

 Yours for giving allegiance to Jesus,